Back to top

 What is Denver Water doing about PFAS?

 Denver Water is committed to ensuring a clean, safe water supply for our customers that meets or goes beyond state and federal drinking water standards.
-Our water quality experts have tested for PFAS-related compounds in the source water that comes into our treatment plants and the drinking water that leaves our treatment plants since 2017 and have not detected anything above the Environmental Protection Agency’s proposed regulatory limits.
+Our water quality experts have tested for PFAS-related compounds in the source water that comes into our treatment plants and the drinking water that leaves our treatment plants since 2017.

 Also, our water quality experts and scientists have been closely studying the evolving information about these chemicals and preparing for solutions in case future test results are above the EPA’s regulatory limits.